 Sunday Pages: "The Second Coming"

-A poem by William Butler Yeats
+Another look at a poem by William Butler Yeats

 Turning and turning in the widening gyre